Information Processing Model of Memory

 The first step above is to feed the brain the information.
 But wait – if we know that the brain will be making decisions about what is and isn’t essential to save, can we design our materials so that the information is prioritized for long-term saving?

 Absolutely.
 The best way to ensure that your training information is stored in long-term memory is to stimulate multiple senses.

 When the brain is receiving information from many senses, that information gets flagged as critical.
 It’s why we can easily tune out a radio but have a more challenging time ignoring a movie in a movie theater – more senses are being engaged.

 Present your information by using different stimuli.
 Combine an audio presentation with infographics and end the session with a hands-on project.
 This engages people’s echoic memory through the ears, iconic memories through the eyes and kinetic memory through the hands.

 This also helps appeal to the strengths of many people in the training sessions, which only enhances how well they retain knowledge.

 Step Two: Everything Processes in the Working Memory

-The next part of the information processing model of memory is the short-term or working memory.
+The next part of the information processing model of memory is short-term or working memory.
 Once all that information has been gathered, the brain will begin sorting through it all.
-The working memory is where people store things they’ll need for quick tests at the end of a course.
+Working memory is where people store things they’ll need for quick tests at the end of a course.
 If you’ve ever aced a pop quiz but forgotten everything the instructor said weeks later, it’s likely that the information never made it out of your short-term memory.